George Orwell

-Life
+Biography

 Early years

-Eric Arthur Blair was born on 25 June 1903 in Motihari, Bengal, British India into what he described as a "lower-upper-middle class" family.
-His great-grandfather, Charles Blair, was a wealthy country gentleman and absentee owner of Jamaican plantations from Dorset who married Lady Mary Fane, daughter of the 8th Earl of Westmorland.
-His grandfather, Thomas Richard Arthur Blair, was an Anglican clergyman.
+Eric Arthur Blair was born on 25 June 1903 in Motihari, Bengal Presidency (now Bihar), British India, into what he described as a "lower-upper-middle class" family.
+His great-great-grandfather Charles Blair was a wealthy slave-owning country gentleman and absentee owner of two Jamaican plantations; hailing from Dorset, he married Lady Mary Fane, daughter of Thomas Fane, 8th Earl of Westmorland.
+His grandfather Thomas Richard Arthur Blair was an Anglican clergyman.
 Orwell's father was Richard Walmesley Blair, who worked as a Sub-Deputy Opium Agent in the Opium Department of the Indian Civil Service, overseeing the production and storage of opium for sale to China.
-His mother, Ida Mabel Blair (née Limouzin), grew up in Moulmein, Burma, where her French father was involved in speculative ventures.
+Orwell's mother, Ida Mabel Blair (née Limouzin), grew up in Moulmein, Burma, where her French father was involved in speculative ventures.
 Eric had two sisters: Marjorie, five years older; and Avril, five years younger.
 When Eric was one year old, his mother took him and Marjorie to England.
 In 2014 restoration work began on Orwell's birthplace and ancestral house in Motihari.

-In 1904, Ida Blair settled with her children at Henley-on-Thames in Oxfordshire.
+In 1904, Ida settled with her children at Henley-on-Thames in Oxfordshire.
 Eric was brought up in the company of his mother and sisters and, apart from a brief visit in mid-1907, he did not see his father until 1912.
-Aged five, Eric was sent as a day-boy to a convent school in Henley-on-Thames, which Marjorie also attended.
-It was a Roman Catholic convent run by French Ursuline nuns.
-His mother wanted him to have a public school education, but his family could not afford the fees.
-Through the social connections of Ida Blair's brother Charles Limouzin, Blair gained a scholarship to St Cyprian's School, Eastbourne, East Sussex.
-Arriving in September 1911, he boarded at the school for the next five years, returning home only for school holidays.
+Aged five, Eric was sent as a day student to a convent school in Henley-on-Thames.
+It was a Catholic convent run by French Ursuline nuns.
+His mother wanted him to have a public school education, but his family could not afford it.
+Through the social connections of Ida's brother Charles Limouzin, Blair gained a scholarship to St Cyprian's School in Eastbourne, East Sussex.
+Arriving in September 1911, he boarded for the next five years, returning home only for holidays.
 Although he knew nothing of the reduced fees, he "soon recognised that he was from a poorer home".
 Blair hated the school and many years later wrote an essay "Such, Such Were the Joys", published posthumously, based on his time there.
 At St Cyprian's, Blair first met Cyril Connolly, who became a writer and who, as the editor of Horizon, published several of Orwell's essays.